 Campus Law Enforcement:

-All reported crimes or matters that a student or employee deems to be of importance are documented and forwarded immediately to the Director of Facilities and/or others in CRCDS administration, and police intervention is sought, when appropriate.
+The Rochester Police Department (RPD) investigates any criminal activity that occurs on campus.
+CRCDS does not have any staff who detains or arrests.
+The RPD is prompt in responding to serious crimes or dangerous situations.
+Serious crimes should be reported to 911, and non-emergency situations can be reported to 311.
+All reported crimes or matters that a student or employee deems to be of importance are documented and forwarded immediately to the Director of Institutional Effectiveness and/or others in CRCDS administration, and police intervention is sought, when appropriate.

 Information Regarding Campus Security Procedures and Crime Prevention: